baahrens/goodreads-api-node/README.md

   If you want to make requests on behalf of your user (e.g. them marking a book as 'read') you need to get their permission.
   The Goodreads API uses OAuth for this.

-  For this to work properly you have to either pass a callbackURL to the goodreads function or call `initOauth(callbackURL)` after calling `goodreads()`;
+  There are two ways to initialize the oauth process.
+  You can either pass a callbackURL to  the `goodreads()` function (which then calls `initOauth()` for you) or you just call `gr.initOauth()` after setting up your credentials.
+The callbackURL is not required for oauth to work, it's just used for goodreads to be able to redirect your user after granting/denying access.

   ```js
   // set callbackURL together with your key/secret
   const gr = goodreads(myCredentials, callbackURL);